 - Vegetarianism can be defined various ways in different cultures, so do your research.

-A couple days before I went abroad I was on my computer, trying to do some last-minute research.
+A couple of days before I went abroad I was on my computer, trying to do some last-minute research.
 Though I wouldn’t have to worry about the language barrier in Ireland, I wasn’t sure what to expect in both Spain and France so I was looking up common phrases I might need.
 Considering most of my interaction with locals would probably be at restaurants, I figured it wouldn’t hurt to check out food vocabulary.
 While looking at a page of French words, I noticed a side note under the term “végétarien” that warned readers to be careful when using the word, because it was open to different interpretations.
 Though in America a vegetarian is almost always defined as someone who doesn’t eat any meat, in France it can be someone who eats fish or even chicken.

 While I was definitely surprised to read this, I’m glad I saw it before leaving so that I knew I couldn’t solely rely on the definition.
 In retrospect, I definitely placed more importance than necessary on my ability to tell servers of my dietary restrictions, but I’m glad that I at least had something to fall back on.
 Especially since the words “végétarien” and “vegetariano” are easy to memorize, unlike most food vocabulary I had to look up again and again.
 Either way, doing a little background research on the countries you will be visiting never hurts, especially if it can help you avoid ordering a “vegetarian” chicken dish.